ActivitySim/activitysim/docs/users-guide/example_models.rst

    contains example commands to create and run several versions of the examples.
 See also :ref:`adding_agency_examples` for more information on agency example models.

-This page describes 2 example models, namely,
-* prototype_mtc <placeholder>
-* placeholder

-The other examples are described in the <todo placeholder> section
+This page describes, in more detail, a couple of example models included with ActivitySim from the MTC and SEMCOG regions.
 .. _prototype_mtc :

 prototype_mtc